bmunzenb/crawler/core/README.md

 instance should inspect the incoming URL, and optionally its `URLType`, and return `true` if the URL is eligible for processing.

-*Note: Avoid returning `true` for all URLs of type `Link` as doing so may result in a crawl that never ends.*
+*Note: Avoid overly permissive filters as this might result in crawling unintended URLs and/or very long execution time.*

 ### Step 3: Create the `Crawler` and call `execute(url)`